shrddr/DatalogConvert/readme.md

 ### sql2dat

 This tool fetches data from FactoryTalk SQL-based datalog and creates File Set datalog files with the same content.
-This might help with your trend performance (if you don't know how to index your DB).

 How to use: first make sure you can connect to the SQL Server.
 Then run: